Luna-Klatzer/docs_openhiven.py/docs/api_reference/hiven_endpoints.md

 === "PATCH"

+    !!! note "Requires body"

+        Pass at least one value that should be overwritten

+        ```json
+        {
+            "location": str,
+            "username": str,
+            "website": str,
+            "bio": str,
+            "header": unknown,
+            "icon": unknown
+        }
+        ```

     ??? success "200"

         Patch was successful and the data was changed!
 The response will containt the updated data of the User